MoeHurmoz/Shoe-landing-page/README.md

 # Shoes Landing Page

-This is a simple shoes landing page created for fun.
-The page showcases Adidas running shoes with a minimal and modern design.
+This is a simple shoe landing page I made just for fun, The page showcases Adidas running shoe with a simple and modern design.

 ## Features